-As a manager, you must regularly assess your employees’ strengths and weaknesses so that you can best match their qualifications to job assignments.
-Through the use of an employee performance review, you can assess an employee’s strengths and weaknesses, AND you can clearly see what talents lay where by department or team.
+As a manager, you must regularly assess your employees’ strengths and weaknesses so that you can best match their qualifications for job assignments.
+Through the use of an employee performance review, you can assess an employee’s strengths and weaknesses, AND you can clearly see what talents lay whereby department or team.

 It’s also an opportunity for the manager to clarify what they expect of the employee and to discuss issues about the employee’s personal behavior and job performance.
 However, there should be a balance between the positive and negative performance of the employee as to avoid anxiety on both parties.

 The Bad: Cons of Employee Performance Evaluation